dustinbroussard/hill-rd-setlist/README.md

 ### **Offline First / PWA**
 - Works fully offline.
 - Installable as an app (Add to Home Screen).
-- Data is stored in browser/localStorage (no server needed).
+- Data is stored in browser/IndexedDB (no server needed).
-- Service worker caches assets for offline reliability.
+- Service worker auto-registers and pre-caches app assets with a cache-first fetch strategy, including OCR binaries (WASM/data).
+- Note: service workers require `https` or `http://localhost`; `file://` won’t register a SW (the app still works, including OCR and setlist order fallback).

 ---